Esri/maps-app-ios/maps-app-ios/README.md

 The Web Map Browser and Basemap Browser both make use of a Portal Item Browser control that can display an array of AGSPortalItems.

+Many of these components can be reused in your own applications.

 ## App Lifecycle
 When the app starts up, the MapsAppDelegate instance is created, which instatiates three singletons as instance variables: